 Supporters of the Alliance du Changement (Alliance for Change), led by opposition leader Navin Ramgoolam, chant slogans and wave flags as they celebrate following the announcement of initial results of Mauritius’ legislative election, in Plaine Magnien on November 11, 2024. – Mauritius’ Prime Minister Pravind Jugnauth conceded on November 11, 2024 that his coalition was heading for a major drubbing in hotly disputed legislative elections, paving the way for the opposition to take power.
 (Photo by Laura Morosoli / AFP)

 Ramgoolam, a two-time former prime minister, told crowds of jubilant supporters in his constituency that his Alliance of Change had made a clean sweep of parliamentary seats on the island of Mauritius in Sunday’s vote.”I hope PKJ resigns soon.
-He was beaten 60-0,” Ramgoolam said, referring to Prime Minister Pravind Jugnauth.
+He was beaten 60-0,” Ramgoolam said, referring to Prime Minister Pravind Jugnauth.”The power of the people is stronger than a dictatorship,” the 77-year-old added to boisterous cheers and blaring horns.

 There were 60 National Assembly seats up for grabs on the island of Mauritius and another two on Rodrigues.
 The remaining eight are allocated under what is dubbed the “best loser” system.